leoboehm/hobbydevs/SoftwareRequirementsSpecification.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) describes all specifications for the application "Common Playground".
+This Software Requirements Specification (SRS) describes all specifications for the application "Hobby Devs".
 It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.

 ### 1.2 Scope
-The project is going to be realized as an Android App.
+The project is going to be realized as a Web Application.

-Actors of this App can be users or moderators.
+Actors of this App can be project owners or developers.

 Planned Subsystems are:
 * Notice Board: